NetworkMathematics/FrontPage/README.md

 ## MathLit

-MathLit aims to process open-source mathematics textbooks—especially those recommended by the American Institute of Mathematics (AIM) Open Textbook Initiative—using NLP pipelines such as spaCy.
+MathLit aims to process open-source mathematics textbooks—especially those recommended by the American Institute of Mathematics (AIM) [Open Textbook Initiative](https://textbooks.aimath.org/)—using NLP pipelines such as spaCy or UDpipe.

 Current materials include: